 Company positioning is a marketing strategy that aims to distinguish a brand from its competitors and make it memorable for consumers.

-The marketing positioning of a brand or company can change over time as new competitors emerge, the target audience and its needs change.
-For example, the Domino’s Pizza chain clarified its positioning in the Russian market in 2020.
-The company added an emotional benefit to the unique selling proposition of pizza delivery in 30 minutes: “There’s something to be surprised about!”
-Now, in addition to fast delivery, customers can be surprised by new flavors, prices and promotions.
+The promoting situating of a brand or company can alter over time as new competitors develop, the target gathering of people and its needs alter.
+For illustration, the Domino’s Pizza chain clarified its situating within the Russian advertise in 2020.
+The company included an passionate advantage to the interesting offering recommendation of pizza conveyance in 30 minutes:

 The Importance of Brand Positioning